kairosity/mp2-tunnel-focus/testing.md

 Changing the code to two IF statements as above, fixed the issue.

+- ## countDown15Play()

+__FUNCTION SUMMARY:__ This is an umbrella function that houses two other functions that work in concert to countdown from 15 minutes.

+__ISSUE 1:__ As the seconds, minutes and hours are initialised to 0, I had difficulty arranging these functions so that minutes could initialise to 15.
+Initialising minutes within the countDown15 function which is called by countdown() every second, just kept the minutes at 15.

+__FIX 1:__ I had to nest the functions within countDown15Play() in order to use *that* as the local scope in which to initialise minutes to 15.

 - ## stopWatchClickStart()

 __FUNCTION SUMMARY:__ This is a click event listener on the stopwatch icons attached to each task in the task list.
 When clicked it starts the stopWatch timer *on that task* as long as certain conditions are met.
 The function is also responsible for taking the associated task description and playing it above the timer, so the user always has a reference of what task is being timed.
 This event listener also invokes stopWatchPause(), resetStopWatch() & playOnClick(stopWatchPlay) to access those functions from within its remit.